Bento Sprint

 Lead:Reminder: we need a test plan by Friday.

-Member:Where is the CAD link?
+Member:Where is the event checklist?
 I can't find it in the thread.

 Member:I'll take it, but what's the acceptance criteria?